H1 BIOLOGY TUITION

 Section A (45 marks) will consist of a variable number of structured questions, all compulsory, including at least one data-based or comprehension-type question.
 The data-based question(s) will constitute 10-15 marks of the paper.

 Section B (15 marks) will consist of two free-response questions, from which candidates will choose one.
-The quality of scientific argumentation and written communication will be given a percentage of the marks
+The quality of scientific argumentation and written communication will be given a percentage of the marks available.

 Weighting of Assessment Objectives